 But inside, there is no way to see your ball-flight (unless you have $20,000 to spend on a TrackMan launch monitor)!

 That is why we must use LOTS OF FEEDBACK.

 Whenever hitting into the net, it is important to use some sort of visual cue, a training aid, or use video analysis to check positions frequently.
 Like I said, the last thing we want is to make ourselves worse during the winter!

 Although everyone has a different swing, there are a few indoor full swing training aids that I tend to think just about everyone would benefit from:

-- Callaway Connect Easy Swing Training Aid– This is a cheap an effective aid that will make sure you are keeping your body (particularly your right elbow/arm) connected throughout the swing.
+- Callaway Connect Easy Swing Training Aid connected throughout the swing.
 The key is to avoid hitting full shots with this training aid.
 I primarily practice my 30-50 yard pitches with a sand wedge, trying to feel a good rhythm.
-If you don’t want to purchase this, just stick a headcover under your armpits, and hit those short pitch shots, making sure that the headcovers don’t fall out.
+If you don't want to purchase this, just stick a headcover under your armpits, and hit those short pitch shots, making sure that the headcovers don't fall out.